Plastic & Reconstructive Surgery in New Orleans

 Plastic surgery is used to repair injury damage and other functional issues.
 With the right surgical team helping you, it’s possible to restore or enhance your life through reconstruction.
 Whether it is to restore function following a traumatic injury or reconstruct a person’s body following cancer treatments, our team is trained to use the latest tools and technology to ensure each patients receives the best care.

 How we help our patients

-When a person is injured or their body deteriorates with time such that they begin to suffer as a result, the plastic surgeons at UMC use these procedures to correct any facial and body abnormalities.
+When a person is injured or their body deteriorates with time such that they begin to suffer as a result, the plastic surgeons at University Medical Center use these procedures to correct any facial and body abnormalities.

 These could be caused by:

 - Birth defects

 Many patients who have suffered from disease or injury lose their healthy appearance following treatments and surgeries.
 This can be devastating to a person’s well-being.
 Our team offers relief from these resulting difficulties through plastic surgery.